zyx/manual/DSP.md

 The curve produced by a bandlimited discontinuity is known as the [Gibbs phenomenon](https://en.wikipedia.org/wiki/Gibbs_phenomenon).
 A DSP algorithm attempting to model a jump found in sawtooth or square waves must include this effect, such as by inserting a minBLEP or polyBLEP signal for each discontinuity.
-Otherwise higher harmonics, like the high-frequency sine wave above, will pollute the spectrum below $f_{sr}/2$.
+Otherwise, higher harmonics, like the high-frequency sine wave above, will pollute the spectrum below $f_{sr}/2$.

 Even signals containing no discontinuities, such as a triangle wave with harmonic amplitudes $(-1)^k / k^2$, must be correctly bandlimited or aliasing will occur.
-One possible method is to realize that a triangle wave is an integrated square wave, and an integrator is just a filter with a -20dB per [decade](https://en.wikipedia.org/wiki/Decade_(log_scale)) slope.
+One possible method is to realize that a triangle wave is an integrated square wave, and an integrator is just a filter with a -20dB per [decade](https://en.wikipedia.org/wiki/Decade_%28log_scale%29) slope.
 Since linear filters commute, a bandlimited integrated square wave is just an integrated bandlimited square wave.

 The most general approach is to generate samples at a high sample rate, apply a FIR or polyphase filter, and downsample by an integer factor (known as decimation).

 For more specific applications, more advances techniques exist for certain cases.
-Aliasing is required for many processes, including waveform generation, waveshaping, distortion, saturation, and typically all nonlinear processes.
+Anti-aliasing is required for many processes, including waveform generation, waveshaping, distortion, saturation, and typically all nonlinear processes.
-It is sometimes *not* required for reverb, linear filters, audio-rate FM of sine signals (which is why primitive digital chips in the 80's were able to sound reasonably good), mixing signals, and most other linear processes.
+It is sometimes *not* required for reverb, linear filters, audio-rate FM of sine signals (which is why primitive digital chips in the 80's were able to sound reasonably good), adding signals, and most other linear processes.

 ### Linear filters